laramiedunlap/FinTech-Case-Study/README.md

 * StoneCo

 ---
 1. **[NuBank](https://finance.yahoo.com/quote/NU?p=NU&.tsrc=fin-srch)** currently holds the lead in digital banking across Latin America, having just expanded into Columbia.
-Their user base of 30 million makes it the single largest digital non-custodial bank in Latin American, and they have 26 million users in Brazil alone.
+Their user base of 48 million makes it the single largest digital non-custodial bank in Latin American, and they have 26 million users in Brazil alone.
 Compared to the 6 million users of PagSeguro's PagBank app, NuBank has a distinct advantage in users.
-However, because PagSeguro was first to market in e-commerce, total payment volume (TPV) for NuBank fallas significantly behind PagSeguro's.
+However, because PagSeguro was first to market in e-commerce, total payment volume (TPV) for NuBank falls significantly behind PagSeguro's. [^5]
-    * While Nubank has only recently become available to US investors via NuHoldings, recent press releases from the company indicate there first half 2021 TPV of R$92 billion
+    * While Nubank has only recently become available to US investors via NuHoldings, recent press releases from the company indicate there first half 2021 TPV of R$92 billion [^6]
-    * Comparatively, PagSeguro brought in FY2021 TPV of R$456 billion.
-While Nubank has yet to release FY2021 TPV numbers, extrapolating their first half forward makes it unlikely they would have eclipsed even half of PagSeguro's TPV.
-Both companies saw TPV grow by nearly 100% year over year; the fact that PagSeguro dwarfs Nubank's payment volume with only *one* *fifth* of their banking client base speaks to the advantages PagSeguro has edified in e-commerce, POS, and network effects from early adoption.
+    * While Nubank has yet to release FY2021 TPV numbers, extrapolating their first half forward makes it unlikely they could have eclipsed even half PagSeguro's consolidated TPV of **R$456 billion** .
+Both companies saw payment volumes grow by nearly 100% year over year; the fact that PagSeguro dwarfs Nubank's payment volume with only *one* *fifth* of their banking client base speaks to the advantages PagSeguro has edified in e-commerce, POS, and network effects from early adoption. [^7]
 ---
 2. **[StoneCo](https://finance.yahoo.com/quote/STNE?p=STNE&.tsrc=fin-srch)** competes with PagSeguro not on the personal banking side, but instead on payment processing and commercial lending.
 According to Morningstar, the Berkshire Hathaway backed fintech:
-    >combines advanced, end-to-end, cloud based technology platforms; diffentiated hyper-local and integrated distribution approached; and white glove, on-demand customer service.
+    >combines advanced, end-to-end, cloud based technology platforms; diffentiated hyper-local and integrated distribution approached; and white glove, on-demand customer service. [^8]

     * They cater primarily to small and medium sized businesses via online payment processing and POS devices for in-person transactions.
 PagSeguro's business offerings primarily target small entrepreneur's and micro merchants, though they do have a growing value-added (read not-free, or "white glove" as MorningStar puts it) segment.
 So while StonCo offers a more targeted, feature-rich business banking solution, it's also more expensive.

-    * StoneCo prides itself on customer service, and has added hundreds of customer service specialists and office locations throughout Brazil.
-So in effect, they finteched themselves into a brick-and-mortar, niche, commercial-facing finance company.
+    * StoneCo prides itself on customer service, and has added hundreds of customer service specialists and office locations throughout Brazil. [^9] So in effect, they finteched themselves into a brick-and-mortar, niche, commercial-facing finance company.

     * Despite beating PagSeguro in TPV, the company's market cap has shed $22 billion dollars since its peak in 2018, and recently fell 35% in a single day after net income for the quarter fell *54%* year over year.
 The sharp decline in profitability resulted from two components:

         1. A complete disaster in StoneCo's credit business, as mounting bad loans have forced StoneCo to halt lending activities.
+A class action suit from investors has ensued since. [^10]
         2. Higher borrowing costs resulting from hawkish monetary policy in Brazil
 ---